 What is cross-website tracking?

-Cross-site Tracking is a technical term that refers to tracking the activity of a user across multiple websites or domains.
-It is often used for marketing, analyzing and improving the customer experience, and in some cases, fraud detection.
+Cross-site tracking is a technical term that refers to the tracking of a user’s activity across multiple websites or domains.
+It is often used for marketing purposes, to analyze and improve the customer experience, and in some cases, for fraud detection.

-Cross-site tracking can be accomplished by placing a small piece of code on a site that is then used to track the activity of users who visit other websites.
-The main purpose of cross-site tracking is to determine what products or services are of interest to users who are visiting another website.
-This allows marketers and webmasters to improve the customer experience on their site by using data from visits to other sites to deliver targeted advertising and relevant content.
+Cross-site tracking can be achieved by placing a small piece of code on a site, which is then used to track the activity of users who visit other websites.
+The main purpose of cross-site tracking is to determine which products or services are of interest to users visiting another website.
+This allows marketers and webmasters to improve the customer experience on their sites by using data from visits to other sites to deliver targeted advertising and relevant content.
 This process is referred to as remarketing.

 For example, this is how cookies retarget visitors: